mehra-deepak/Cubbit-Vault/README.md

 ## INTRODUCTION
-Cubbit Vault is an advanced online file encryption and decryption tool that helps user to encrypt files on client side, making it less vulnerable in the internet space and decreasing it’s chances of getting viewed by third party.
+Cubbit Vault is advanced online file encryption and decryption tool that helps users to encrypt files on the client-side, making it less vulnerable in the internet space and decreasing its chances of getting viewed by a third party.

 Client-side encryption means that the client is encrypting the data and NOT sharing the key with